biod/sambamba/README.md

 6. [ ] If it is a support/install question I have posted it to the [mailing list](https://groups.google.com/forum/#!forum/sambamba-discussion)
 7. [ ] If it is software development related I have posted a new issue on the [issue tracker](https://github.com/biod/sambamba/issues) or added to an existing one
 8. [ ] In the message I have included the output of my sambamba run
-9. [ ] In the message I have included the relevant .log.txt file in the output directory
+9. [ ] In the message I have included the relevant files in the output directory
 10. [ ] I have made available the data to reproduce the problem (optional)

 To find bugs the sambamba software developers may ask to install a